 This project is planned as a collaboration of the Laboratory of Microbial Ecology and Evolution and the Laboratory of Microbial Cultivation and Eco-genomics and a large consortium from 16 European countries.
 We will combine sampling of 70 lakes across Europe, high-throughput isolation and cultivation, comparative (meta-) genomics, lab and in-situ experiments of environmentally relevant pro-and eukaryotic strains and environmental quantification via e.g. specific FISH probes targeting the major players in lakes to disentangle the ecology and evolution of freshwater microbes aiming at a pan-European “inventory” of abundant freshwater pro- and eukaryotes.

-Requirements: Applicants for the postdoc position should have a PhD, applicants for the PhD position a M.Sc. in Biological Sciences (e.g. Limnology, Microbiology, Ecology) and must be strongly motivated to work in an eco-genomics laboratory.
-The majority of the work is expected to be computational (60%) and laboratory based (40%).
+Requirements: Applicants for the postdoc positions should have a PhD, applicants for the PhD positions a M.Sc. in Biological Sciences (e.g. Limnology, Microbiology, Ecology, Molecular Biology, Biochemistry, Bioinformatics) and must be strongly motivated to work in an eco-genomics setting.
+The work is expected to be 60% computational and 40% laboratory based.
 Prior experience in linux/unix/perl/python programming might be favourably considered but is not a prerequisite for selection.
 Candidates must be proficient in English.

-Contact: Please send your application to firstname.lastname@example.org and indicate “Postdoc Application or PhD Application“ in the subject.
-Please don’t hesitate to contact me for further information about the positions.
+Contact: Please send your application to firstname.lastname@example.org (positions related to freshwater eukaryotes) or email@example.com (positions related to freshwater prokaryotes) and indicate “Postdoc Application or PhD Application“ in the subject.
+Please don’t hesitate to contact us for further information about the positions.

 Na Sadkach 7, 37005 České Budějovice, Czech Republic